 The Applegate mechanism \citep{Applegate92} is based on the redistribution of angular momentum throughout the star due to the centrifugal force.
 More recently, \citet{Lanza20} presented a new mechanism where the centrifugal force is no longer needed.
-In this work the quadrupole moment is constant in the frame of reference of the magnetically active star due to a time-invariant non-axisymmetric magnetic field modeled as a single flux tube.
-The companion star experiences a non-axisymmetric gravitational quadrupole moment that varies in time due to the assumption that the active star is not tidally locked.
+In this work the quadrupole moment is constant in the frame of reference of the magnetically active star due to a time-invariant nonaxisymmetric magnetic field modeled by a single flux tube.
+The companion star experiences a time-varying nonaxisymmetric gravitational quadrupole moment due to the assumption that the active star is not tidally locked.

-In our simulations we compute the gravitational quadrupole moment in the rotating frame of the reference of the star.
-The simulations thus provide a test whether magnetic activity can relevantly influence the stellar structure.
-We stress however that the physical process that occurs here is not the classical Applegate mechanism, as it is based on the centrifugal force, which is not included in our simulations.
-It will have to be explored in future work whether the centrifugal force could enhance the quadrupole moment changes in a relevant way.
-We note also that, even if we were to compute the quadrupole moment from a frame of reference that is oscillating around the axis $\hat{x}$ that originates at the center of the star, points toward the companion and rotates together with the star, as in the scenario outlined by \citet{Applegate89} and \citet{Lanza20}, we would still obtain a time dependent signal.
+In our simulations we compute the gravitational quadrupole moment in the rotating frame of reference of the star.
+The simulations thus provide a test whether magnetic activity can significantly influence stellar structure.
+We stress that the physical process occurring here is not the classical Applegate mechanism which is based on the centrifugal force, and which is not included in our simulations.
 The results described in Sect. \ref{sect:results} show that the connection between magnetic fields and gravitational quadrupole moment is quite complex.
-It is due to the asymmetry of the magnetic field with respect to the equator rather than due to non-axisymmetry, which is particularly noticeable in Run~B. The three simulations we present differ only in the rotation rate of the star and yet they present different scenarios of quadrupole moment variations.
+It is due to the asymmetry of the magnetic field with respect to the equator rather than due to nonaxisymmetry, which is particularly noticeable in Run~B. The three simulations we present differ only in the rotation rate of the star and yet they present different scenarios of quadrupole moment variations.